161siegels/Comp-560-A1/README.md

   * For example: `python3 main.py usa.txt`

 ### Note:
+* The program must be run with a version of Python 3, it will not work with Python 2.
-* Pandas must be installed to run this program
+* Pandas must be installed to run this program.
   * If it is not already installed, please run `pip install pandas` before running the program.